What Is Organic Traffic? How SEO Brings Visitors to Your Website

 - Higher trust and credibility

-- Consistent traffic over time
+- Consistent traffic growth

-- Better engagement
+- Better engagement metrics

-- Higher long-term return
+- Strong long-term return

 Search Intent and Organic Visitors